DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

     This mode provides transmit load balancing (based on the selected transmission policy) and fault tolerance.
-The default policy (layer2) uses a simple calculation based on the packet flow source and destination MAC addresses aswell as the number of active slaves available to the bonded device to classify the packet to a specific slave to transmit on.
+The default policy (layer2) uses a simple calculation based on the packet flow source and destination MAC addresses as well as the number of active slaves available to the bonded device to classify the packet to a specific slave to transmit on.
 Alternate transmission policies supported are layer 2+3, this takes the IP source and destination addresses into the calculation of the transmit slave port and